superanika/f-online-pokemon-superanika/README.md

 At the bottom you can find a button that takes you to the top of the page again.

-This site has a responsible design so it can fit all devices' sizes.
+This site has a responsive design so it can fit all devices' sizes.

 You can clone this project clicking on the green clone button or with this link: